Why Trust House Method

 |Septic system||$500 per term|

 |Swimming pool||$1,000 per term|

 |Toilet replacement||$300 per toilet|

 |Faucet repair/replacement||$150 per faucet|

 In addition to these items, there might be other systems and appliances with designated coverage limits and exclusions.
-Review the terms of your home warranty plan before signing up so you know exactly what’s covered and what isn’t.
-For example, an oven may be covered, but any racks, glass, and shelves within the oven may not have coverage.
+Review the terms of your home warranty plan before signing up, so you know exactly what’s covered and what isn’t.
+For example, A policy may cover an oven, but any racks, glass, and shelves within the range may not have coverage.

 Note: 2-10 HBW covers only the failure of systems and appliances due to normal wear and tear.
 The company is not liable for:

 Looking for a home warranty in Alabama?
 We compared the top providers in Alabama below.

 Looking for a home warranty in Arizona?
 We compared the top providers in Arizona below.